The Last Perfect Days

 "So," said the woman in black, whose skin was black as well, and she gave a scared little laugh.
 "We're not immortal after all.
 What a disappointment."

-"Maybe we still can be," said the man in blue, however, and they all spun around to stare at him.
+"Maybe we still can be," said the man in blue, though, and they all spun around to stare at him.